pirate/wireguard-docs/README.md

 #### `# Name`

 This is just a standard comment in INI syntax used to help keep track of which config section belongs to which node, it's completely ignored by WireGuard and has no effect on VPN behavior.

 #### `Endpoint`

 Defines the publicly accessible address for a remote peer.
 This should be left out for peers behind a NAT or peers that don't have a stable publicly accessible IP:PORT pair.
 Typically, this only needs to be defined on the main bounce server, but it can also be defined on other public nodes with stable IPs like `public-server2` in the example config below.

 **Examples**

- - Endpoint is an IP address
+ - Endpoint is an IP address:
 `Endpoint = 123.124.125.126:51820`  (IPv6 is also supported)
- - Endpoint is a hostname/FQDN
+ - Endpoint is a hostname/FQDN:
 `Endpoint = public-server1.example-vpn.tld:51820`

 #### `AllowedIPs`

 This defines the IP ranges for which a peer will route traffic.
 On simple clients, this is usually a single address (the VPN address of the simple client itself).
 For bounce servers this will be a range of the IPs or subnets that the relay server is capable of routing traffic for.
 Multiple IPs and subnets may be specified using comma-separated IPv4 or IPv6 CIDR notation (from a single /32 or /128 address, all the way up to `0.0.0.0/0` and `::/0` to indicate a default route to send all internet and VPN traffic through that peer).
 This option may be specified multiple times.

 When deciding how to route a packet, the system chooses the most specific route first, and falls back to broader routes.
 So for a packet destined to `192.0.2.3`, the system would first look for a peer advertising `192.0.2.3/32` specifically, and would fall back to a peer advertising `192.0.2.1/24` or a larger range like `0.0.0.0/0` as a last resort.

 **Examples**

- - peer is a simple client that only accepts traffic to/from itself
-`AllowedIPs = 192.0.2.3/32`
+ - peer is a simple client that only accepts traffic to/from itself `AllowedIPs = 192.0.2.3/32`

- - peer is a relay server that can bounce VPN traffic to all other peers
-`AllowedIPs = 192.0.2.1/24`
+ - peer is a relay server that can bounce VPN traffic to all other peers `AllowedIPs = 192.0.2.1/24`

- - peer is a relay server that bounces all internet & VPN traffic (like a proxy), including IPv6
+ - peer is a relay server that bounces all internet & VPN traffic (like a proxy), including IPv6 `AllowedIPs = 0.0.0.0/0, ::/0`
-`AllowedIPs = 0.0.0.0/0,::/0`

- - peer is a relay server that routes to itself and only one other peer
+ - peer is a relay server that routes to itself and only one other peer `AllowedIPs = 192.0.2.3/32, 192.0.2.4/32`
-`AllowedIPs = 192.0.2.3/32,192.0.2.4/32`

- - peer is a relay server that routes to itself and all nodes on its local LAN
+ - peer is a relay server that routes to itself and all nodes on its local LAN `AllowedIPs = 192.0.2.3/32, 192.168.1.1/24`
-`AllowedIPs = 192.0.2.3/32,192.168.1.1/24`

 #### `PublicKey`

 This is the public key for the remote node, shareable with all peers.
 All nodes must have a public key set, regardless of whether they are public bounce servers relaying traffic, or simple clients joining the VPN.

 This key can be generated with `wg pubkey < example.key > example.key.pub`.
 (see above for how to generate the private key `example.key`)